-CPRs APPLY: CPRs DO NOT APPLY: Where we procure from external Where requirements are sourced and organisations (public, private or voluntary); delivered internally; Where we nominate a sub-contractor or Academies (unless the Council is leading a procurement which an supplier; academy participating in); Where an external organisation is named in a Council procurement and has right to • Where a Council acts for another nonaccess it; regulated body; Where a service or works concession A contract with a Council-owned company which the Council's Monitoring Officer contract is proposed1; advises falls outside the scope of the Public Development agreements to which the Contracts Regulations Public Contracts Regulations apply1; Contracts for the acquisition or disposal of Maintained Schools; land and buildings1 and
+CPRs APPLY: CPRs DO NOT APPLY: • Where we procure from external organisations (public, private or voluntary); • Where requirements are sourced and delivered internally; • Where we nominate a sub-contractor or supplier; • Academies (unless the Council is leading a procurement which an academy is participating in); • Where an external organisation is named in a Council procurement and has right to access it; • Where a Council acts for another non-regulated body; • Where a service or works concession contract is proposed 1 ; • A contract with a Council-owned company which the Council's Monitoring Officer

-- Where a third party is procuring on the Council's behalf and where the Council is the contracting party; - The Councils' commercial activity where the Council is bidding for others' services and - The substantial modification of an existing contract unless clearly provided for in the original contract terms or with the approval of the Assistant Director Law and Governance (Monitoring Officer). - Contracts of employment. - Grants where the council awards a grant to an external organisation.
+- Development agreements to which the Public Contracts Regulations apply1; - Maintained Schools; - Where a third party is procuring on the Council's behalf and where the Council is the contracting party; - The Councils' commercial activity where the Council is bidding for others' services and - The substantial modification of an existing contract unless clearly provided for in the original contract terms or with the approval of the Assistant Director Law and Governance (Monitoring Officer).

+- advises falls outside the scope of the Public Contracts Regulations - Contracts for the acquisition or disposal of land and buildings1 and - Contracts of employment. - Grants where the council awards a grant to an external organisation.